Antzed/INFO-371-image-categorization/findings.md

 |EN         |1000    |0|
 |ZN|            1|999|

 we can see that we identified one chinese image wrong.
-If we print it out, we can see that it is becuase that particlar image do not have many feature points to begin with.
+If we print it out, we can see that it is because that particular image do not have many feature points to begin with.
 Most of the space in the image is empty.
 The chinese characters shown on there has been cut in half.

 ![attempt1](./output/classification_results_attempt1.png)
 The first image on the top is the wrongly predicted images.